 The job market for candidates with geoscience qualifications is good, both in Norway and abroad.
-There are many opportunities, for example with hydropower, environmental geology and natural hazards, geomatics, the petroleum industry, weather forecasting or mining.
-You will have the opportunity to write your master’s thesis in co-operation with a private company or a research institute, which is a good way to view the employment market from the inside.
+There are many opportunities, for example in the fields of hydropower and energy, environmental geology and geohazards, geomatics or georesources.
+You will have the opportunity to write your master’s thesis in co-operation with a private company or research institute, which is a good way to get to know the employment market from the inside.

-You will find people educated in geoscience working in public administration, and in public and companies here and abroad.
-See some examples of places where geoscientists educated at UiO are employed (in Norwegian).
+You will find people with a background in geosciences working in public administration and management, consulting companies, research institutions, and in the public and private sector in Norway and abroad.
+See where some of our former students work today (in Norwegian).

 From studies to employment

 - Help with your CV, cover letter and preparations for the job interview